Deploy and configure Azure Firewall in a hybrid network using Azure PowerShell

 • A UDR on the hub gateway subnet must point to the firewall IP address as the next hop to the spoke networks.

-No UDR is required on the Azure Firewall subnet, as it learns routes from BGP.
+No UDR is required on the Azure Firewall subnet, because it learns routes from Border Gateway Protocol (BGP).

-• Make sure to set AllowGatewayTransit when peering VNet-Hub to VNet-Spoke and UseRemoteGateways when peering VNet-Spoke to VNet-Hub.
+• Be sure to set AllowGatewayTransit when you're peering VNet-Hub to VNet-Spoke.
+Set UseRemoteGateways when you're peering VNet-Spoke to VNet-Hub.

 Note

-Azure Firewall must have direct Internet connectivity.
-If your AzureFirewallSubnet learns a default route to your on-premises network via BGP, you must configure Azure Firewall in forced tunneling mode.
-If this is an existing Azure Firewall, which cannot be reconfigured in forced tunneling mode, it is recommended to add a 0.0.0.0/0 UDR on the AzureFirewallSubnet with the NextHopType value set as Internet to maintain direct Internet connectivity.
+Azure Firewall must have direct internet connectivity.
+If your AzureFirewallSubnet subnet learns a default route to your on-premises network via BGP, you must configure Azure Firewall in forced tunneling mode.
+If this is an existing Azure Firewall instance that can't be reconfigured in forced tunneling mode, we recommend that you add a 0.0.0.0/0 UDR on the AzureFirewallSubnet subnet with the NextHopType value set as Internet to maintain direct internet connectivity.

 For more information, see Azure Firewall forced tunneling.

-Traffic between directly peered VNets is routed directly even if a UDR points to Azure Firewall as the default gateway.
-To send subnet to subnet traffic to the firewall in this scenario, a UDR must contain the target subnet network prefix explicitly on both subnets.
+Traffic between directly peered virtual networks is routed directly, even if a UDR points to Azure Firewall as the default gateway.
+To send subnet-to-subnet traffic to the firewall in this scenario, a UDR must contain the target subnet network prefix explicitly on both subnets.

-To review the related Azure PowerShell reference documentation, see Azure PowerShell Reference.
+To review the related Azure PowerShell reference documentation, see New-AzFirewall.

 If you don't have an Azure subscription, create a free account before you begin.